Universal NER: A Gold-Standard Multilingual Named Entity Recognition Benchmark: Dataset Design Principles

 \autoref{fig:examples} demonstrates how named entities and their corresponding annotations surface across languages.
 In some cases (such as in the English and German sentences), the surface forms of named entities are shared.
 However, often these forms vary---as in the Russian and Chinese examples---which makes entity identification and tagging more challenging, particularly in cross-lingual settings.

-\paragraph{Annotation Guidelines} In preparation for annotation, we developed extensive annotation guidelines,\footnote{\url{http://www.universalner.org/guidelines/}} using the NorNE project guidelines \citet{jorgensen-etal-2020-norne} as a starting point.
+\paragraph{Annotation Guidelines} In preparation for annotation, we developed extensive annotation guidelines,\footnote{\url{http://www.universalner.org/guidelines/}} using the NorNE project guidelines \cite{jorgensen-etal-2020-norne} as a starting point.
 Along with tag descriptions, our guidelines include many examples, as well as instructions for dealing with ambiguity and unclear constructions, such as email addresses, pet names, and typographical errors.

-We expect that, as annotation proceeds, the guidelines will be further refined and updated.
-To manage this, we track version numbers for the guidelines, as well as changelogs.
-Each data release will include the corresponding annotation guidelines at time of release.
+We expect that the guidelines will be further refined and updated as annotation proceeds.
+To manage this, we track version numbers and changelogs for different iterations of the guidelines.
+Each data release will include the corresponding annotation guidelines at the time of release.